 Since 2000, Jeannette has trained in workshops with noted yoga teachers such as Beryl Bender Birch, John Friend, Ana Forest, Cyndi Lee, Rodney Yee, Lilias Folan, and David Swenson.
 In 2010, Jeannette completed her 200-hour training at Kaia Yoga Studio.
 At the age of 54, she credits her yoga practice to her overall fitness, health, and peace of mind.
 She hopes to encourage everyone that it’s never too late to benefit from yoga!

-Jennifer-Rae completed her 200-hour training certification through Kaia Yoga, as well as the Kaia Kids Teacher Training.
-Her instruction is informed by her training as a mental health counselor, guiding students toward holistic wellness in body, mind, and spirit.
+Jennifer-Rae is a 500-hour trained yoga teacher through Kaia Yoga; certified to teach vinyasa, children’s, prenatal, restorative, and yin yoga.
+Jennifer-Rae also teaches yoga to cancer survivors, athletes, and trains children’s yoga teachers.
+Her instruction is informed by her experience as a mental health counselor, guiding students toward holistic wellness in body, mind, and spirit.
 Jennifer-Rae encourages a sense of playfulness, exploration, and gratitude within her students’ practice on the mat and in their personal lives.